What is a CMDB?

 - can show performance bottlenecks and mutual dependencies.

-CMDB projects cannot be completed “just like that”.
-And because they are so demanding, many myths and legends surround these projects.
+CMDB projects are not something that can be "simply" completed.
+And because they are often demanding, many myths and legends surround these projects.

-In this white paper, we bust the biggest myths about CMDB projects in 8 chapters.
-Here you will find valuable tips on how you can build a functioning CMDB in your company.
+In this whitepaper, we'll dispel the seven biggest myths about CMDB projects.
+Here you will find valuable tips on how to build a functioning CMDB in your company.

 How the CMDB helps with change management